NEW: Download The 2023 Annual Report on Crypto Philanthropy Download the report

 by | Nov 14, 2022

-The Giving Block is excited to announce that we’re adding support for three more cryptocurrencies in our donation widget and fundraising platform.
+The Giving Block is excited to announce that we’re adding support for three more cryptocurrencies in our Donation Form and fundraising platform.
 Samoyedcoin (SAMO), Euler Finance (EUL) & Galxe (GAL) join a growing list of cryptocurrencies that nonprofits can accept with the fundraising tools and services powered by The Giving Block.

 Samoyedcoin (SAMO) | The Giving Block